ngxingyu/Domain-Transfer-for-Punctuation-Retrieval/README.md

 The chosen datasources for this project are:

-1. [TED \- Ultimate Dataset \| Kaggle](https://www.kaggle.com/miguelcorraljr/ted-ultimate-dataset)-A collection of 4005 TED talks.
+1. [TED \- Ultimate Dataset \| Kaggle](https://www.kaggle.com/miguelcorraljr/ted-ultimate-dataset) \- A collection of 4005 TED talks.
 2. [Untokenised Corpus files for Opensubtitles](http://opus.nlpl.eu/OpenSubtitles-v2018.php) \- Select the rightmost column language ID\, in my case en\.
-3. BookCorpusOpen from Huggingface Datasets, a precompiled collection of 17868 books.
+3. [Switchboard corpus](https://catalog.ldc.upenn.edu/docs/LDC97S62/swb1_dialogact_annot.tar.gz) \- Concatenate all telephone conversations

 ## Preprocessing

 The following steps are taken for preprocessing the data to a useable form.

-1. (Important in the case of TED dataset) Remove speaker tags i.e. Narrator: ... which will not be spoken.
-2. Remove tags that are added for better readability, i.e. sound effects (Applause) etc.
+1. Remove speaker tags or tags that are added for better readability, such as sound effects e.g.  (Narrator:  )or (Applause).
-3. Identify spoken text that are within square or round brackets and remove the brackets.
+2. Identify spoken text that are within square or round brackets and remove the brackets.
-4. Remove music lyrics i.e. `♫ Lyrics ♫`
+3. Remove music lyrics bounded by music note symbols i.e. `♫ Lyrics ♫` as they contain minimal punctuation information.
-as a large portion of these do not contain appropriate punctuation information, and removing all of this only reduced the Ted talk corpus from 7156353 to 7140657 words.
-5. Remove empty matching tags- square brackets, parentheses, single/double quotes.
-For single/double quotes, it may be used when training for retrieval of the quotes but I'll look into it again when I'm working on that.
+4. Remove empty matching tags - square brackets, parentheses, single/double quotes.
+Remove empty matching tags: square brackets, parentheses, single or double quotes as they are not covered under the scope of this research.
-6. Convert ellipsis to the unicode version.
+5. Convert ellipsis to the unicode version.
-7. Removing Non-sentence punctuation (All punctuation that are non-readable (@$#%&^+•=€²£¥) and not (.?!,;:-–—)).
+6. Removing Non-sentence punctuation (All punctuation that are non-readable (@$#%&^+=€²£¥)).
-8. Replace en-dash with hyphen (Since it can easily be recovered with a regex and much of it is used wrongly.)
+7. Replace en-dash with hyphen
-9. Combining repeated patterns of punctuation, i.e. [. .] to [.], [!!!!] to [!].
+8. Combining repeated patterns of punctuation, i.e. [. .] to [.], [!!!!] to [!].
-10. Replace (no.).(no.) with (no.) point (no.), the common pronounciation of the decimal point.
+9. Pronounce common symbols such as * to times, or 5.0 to 5 point 0
-11. Remove excess whitespaces
+10. Remove excess white-spaces
+11. Sort the entire corpus by chronological order
-12. Remove examples with length < 10 words
+12. Remove duplicates
-13. Perform train dev test split of 0.9 0.1 0.1.
+13. Perform train dev test split of 0.8 0.1 0.1.

 ### Punctuation proportion